ansys/pyansys-math/examples/README.txt

 Examples
 ========
-These examples demonstrate using the PyAnsys Math library.
+These examples show how you use the PyAnsys Math library.